Longmen Grottoes: Geography

-View of the West Hill Grottoes from the east bank of the Yi River.

-This complex is one of the three notable grottoes in China.
-The other two grottoes are the Yungang Caves near Datong in Shanxi Province, and the Mogao Caves near Dunhuang in Gansu Province.
+This complex is one of the three great grottoes in China alongside the Yungang Caves near Datong in Shanxi Province and the Mogao Caves near Dunhuang in Gansu Province.
 The valley formed by the Yi River enclosed by two hills ranges of Xiangshan (to the east) and Longmenshan (to the west) hills have steep slopes on the western and eastern slopes along the river.
 Yi is a north flowing tributary of the Luo River.
 The grottoes are formed in 1 km of the stretch of this river and were carved on both banks, in limestone formations creating the Longmen Caves.
 Most of the work was done on the western bank, while the eastern bank caves, of smaller numbers, served as residences for the large groups of monks.

 Within the approximately 1,400 caves, there are 100,000 statues, some of which are only 1 inch high, while the largest Buddha statue is 57 ft in height.
 There are also approximately 2500 stelae and 60 pagodas.
 The grottoes are located on both sides of the Yi River.
-Fifty large and medium-sized caves are seen on the west hill cliffs which are credited to the Northern, Sui, and Tang dynasties, while the caves on the east hill were carved entirely during the Tang dynasty.
+Fifty large and medium-sized caves are seen on the west hill cliffs which are credited to the Northern Wei, Sui, and Tang dynasties, while the caves on the east hill were carved entirely during the Tang dynasty.
 The plethora of caves, sculptures and pagodas in Longmen Grottoes depict a definite "progression in style" with the early caves being simple and well shaped with carvings of statues of Buddha and religious people.
 The change of style is more distinct in the Tang dynastic periods which are "more complex and incorporate women and court figures as well".
 The caves have been numbered sequentially from north to south along the west bank of the Yi River.
 Entry to the caves is from the northern end.